Grand Duke Alexei Alexandrovich of Russia: Trip to the hunting grounds

 Preparations for the hunt were extensive and had been carried out under the command of General Joel Palmer.
 Two companies of infantry in wagons, two companies of cavalry, the cavalry's regimental band, outriders, night herders, couriers, cooks had been mobilized for the event.

 The Grand Duke in the company of General Philip Sheridan, General Edward Ord, and Lt.
-Colonel (Brevet Major General) George Armstrong Custer, the latter having been selected to be grand marshal of the hunt, arrived at Fort McPherson on 13 January 1872, by a special train provided by the Pennsylvania Railroad Company.
+Colonel (Brevet Major General) George Armstrong Custer, the latter having been selected to be grand marshal of the hunt, arrived at Fort McPherson on 13 January 1872, by a special train provided by the Pennsylvania Railroad.
 They were greeted by an enthusiastic crowd, headed by Buffalo Bill.
-After speeches, party set out for the hunting grounds lead by Buffalo Bill's partner Texas Jack Omohundro.
+After speeches, party set out for the hunting grounds led by Buffalo Bill's partner Texas Jack Omohundro.

 The Duke and General Sheridan rode in an open carriage, drawn by four horses.
 Buffalo Bill escorted the party with five ambulances, a light wagon for luggage, three wagons of "champagne and royal spirits" and fifteen to twenty extra saddle horses.
 The entire trip covered about 50 miles and took approximately eight hours.

 The camp consisted of two hospital tents (used as dining tent), ten wall tents and tents for servants and soldiers.
 Three wall tents were floored and the Alexei's was carpeted with oriental rugs.
 Box stoves and Sibley stoves were provided for the tents.

 Cody had discussed the hunt with Spotted Tail, chief of the Brulé Lakota, who had agreed to meet the "great chief from across the water who was coming there to visit him."
 About 600 warriors of different Sioux tribes, led by Spotted Tail, War Bonnet, Black Hat, Red Leaf, Whistler and Pawnee Killer, assembled to greet Alexei at the hunting camp.
 They had been provided with ten thousand rations of flour, sugar, coffee, and 1,000 pounds of tobacco for their trouble – twenty-five wagon loads in all.

 At the start of the party, Spotted Tail, dressed in a suit, which didn't fit him, with an army belt upside down and an extremely awkward look was introduced to the Grand Duke.
 Then the Indian chief extended his hand, and greeted him in Lakota saying "How."